 |Title:||Chief Legal Officer|

 IAC (NASDAQ: IAC) builds companies.
 We are guided by curiosity, a questioning of the status quo, and a desire to invent or acquire new products and brands.
 From the single seed that started as IAC over two decades ago have emerged 11 public companies and generations of exceptional leaders.
-We will always evolve, but our basic principles of financially-disciplined opportunism will never change.
-IAC today has majority ownership of Angi Inc., which also includes HomeAdvisor Powered by Angi and Handy, and operates Dotdash and Care.com, among many others.
-The Company is headquartered in New York City and has business operations and satellite offices worldwide.
+We will always evolve, but our basic principles of financially disciplined opportunism will never change.
+IAC is today comprised of category leading businesses including Angi Inc. (NASDAQ: ANGI), Dotdash Meredith and Care.com among many others ranging from early stage to established businesses.
+IAC is headquartered in New York City with business locations worldwide.